Introduction

 • Custom Python applications (called "snippets") for proprietary or more complex data retrieval

-What is the SL1 Agent?
+What is the Skylar One Agent?

 Similar to a Data Collector or Message Collector, the agent collects data about infrastructure and applications.